HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective temperature

 \subtitle{Evolution of RV amplitude and dust formation rate with effective temperature}

 \offprints{Patrick Tisserand; }

-\abstract {The Gaia DR3 release includes heliocentric radial velocity measurements and velocity variability indices for tens of millions of stars observed over 34 months.} {In this study, we utilise these indices to investigate the intrinsic radial velocity variations of Hydrogen-deficient carbon (HdC) stars and Extreme Helium (EHe) stars across their large ranges of temperature and brightness.} {Taking advantage of the newly defined HdC temperature classes, we examine the evolution of the total velocity amplitude with effective temperature.
-Additionally, we analyse the variation in dust production rate in R Coronae Borealis (RCB) stars with temperature, using two different proxies for RCB stars' photometric state: one from Gaia and another from the 2MASS survey.} {Furthermore, we provide a list of heliocentric radial velocities and associated errors for targets not observed by Gaia DR3.
-Some of these velocities were obtained from our 2.3m/WiFeS survey, while others were retrieved from the literature.} {Our observations reveal an interesting trend in the evolution of the maximum radial velocity amplitude across each HdC temperature class, indicating possibly that the helium shell-burning giant stage starts with strong atmospheric motions that decrease in strength, up to $\sim$6000 K, before picking up again as the HdC star atmosphere shrink further in size and reach warmer temperature.
-We also observe a correlation between stellar temperature and the dust production rate.
-The dust formation rate appears to be much higher in colder RCB stars compared to warmer ones.}
+\abstract {The Gaia DR3 release includes heliocentric radial velocity measurements and velocity variability indices for tens of millions of stars observed over 34 months.} {In this study, we utilise these indices to investigate the intrinsic radial velocity variations of Hydrogen-deficient Carbon (HdC) stars and Extreme Helium (EHe) stars across their large ranges of temperature and brightness.} {Taking advantage of the newly defined HdC temperature classes, we examine the evolution of the total velocity amplitude with effective temperature.
+Additionally, we analyse the variation in the dust production rate of R Coronae Borealis (RCB) stars with temperature using two different proxies for the photometric state of RCB stars: one from Gaia and another from the 2MASS survey.} {Our observations revealed a trend in the evolution of the maximum radial velocity amplitude across each HdC temperature class.
+Similarly, we also observed a correlation between stellar temperature and the dust production rate.} {Interestingly, we possibly observed for the first time some variations of the intrinsic radial velocity amplitude and the dust production rate with HdC temperature class.
+If confirmed, these variations would indicate that the helium shell-burning giant stage starts with strong atmospheric motions that decrease in strength, up to $\sim$6000 K, before picking up again as the HdC star atmosphere shrinks further in size and reaches warmer temperatures.
+Moreover, the dust formation rate appears to be much higher in colder RCB stars compared to warmer ones.}

 \keywords{Stars: carbon - chemically peculiar - supergiants - oscillations - evolution - techniques: radial velocities}

 \authorrunning{Tisserand, P. } \titlerunning{Evolution of RV amplitude and dust formation rate with effective temperature}